The Benefits of Goat Milk Skincare

 We learned our ABCs and 123s in Kindergarten, but it’s always good to have a refresher course at the bathroom sink: Goat milk is jam-packed with Vitamins A, B, C, and D; together these guys have a naturally regenerative effect to brighten the complexion and give way to healthy new skin.
 While the milk’s acids scrub away dead skin cells, vitamins promote the growth of healthier, more youthful-looking skin.
 Specifically, studies on Vitamin A consistently show that it reduces the appearance of lines and wrinkles and can improve your overall skin health.

-From sloughing dead skin to preventing acne and brightening skin, goat milk has earned its place in our beauty products and bathroom sinks.
+From sloughing dead skin to brightening skin, goat milk has earned its place in our beauty products and bathroom sinks.
 It’s said the cream always rises to the top, so treat yourself to some goat milk skincare goodies because it’s never too early to start prepping your winter-worn skin for warmer spring air.
 And when people ask where you got your glow, let them know you were barn with it.